kubeflow/website/content/en/docs/components/pipelines/v1/installation/overview.md

     services
   * Kubeflow Pipelines UI via the **Open Pipelines Dashboard** link in the Google Cloud Console
-  * Kubeflow Pipelines SDK in Cloud Notebooks
+  * Kubeflow Pipelines SDK in Cloud Workbenches
   * Kubeflow Pipelines endpoint of your instance is auto-configured for you

 Release Schedule